Frequently Asked Questions

 • Not affiliated with or restricted to a particular religious group

 • KIPP schools are part of a national network of schools that operate with support from the KIPP Foundation.
-The non-profit KIPP Foundation trains and develops outstanding educators to lead KIPP schools, provides tools, resources and training for excellent teaching and learning, promotes innovation, and facilitates the exchange of insights and ideas within the KIPP network and with district schools, colleges and universities, and non-profit organizations across the country.
+Established in 2000, the non-profit KIPP Foundation was created to recruit and train outstanding principals to open and run KIPP schools; develop tools to support excellent teaching; and facilitate the exchange of ideas across the KIPP network.
+Today, the Foundation sets strategy, defines and shares best practices, and ensures alignment and accountability for KIPP regions across the United States.

 • Each KIPP regional organization is a separate non-profit that oversees their local KIPP schools and provides those schools with shared services in areas such as alumni support, teacher training, leadership development, advocacy, operations, and data analysis.